mauricevancooten/compile-tools/README.md

 # Sass

-Sass examples use node-sass and Eyeglass to import Sass libraries.
+Sass examples use node-sass to compile Sass to CSS and Eyeglass to import Sass libraries.

 ## Dependencies